WICG/background-fetch/README.md

-This is a proposal for a background-caching API, to handle large upload/downloads in the background.
+This is a proposal for a background-fetching API, to handle large upload/downloads in the background.

 # The problem

-The service worker is capable of fetching and caching assets, the size of which is unrestricted.
+The service worker is capable of fetching and caching assets, the size of which is restricted only by [origin storage](https://storage.spec.whatwg.org/#usage-and-quota).
 However, if the user navigates away from the site or closes the browser, the service worker is likely to be killed.
 This can happen even if there's a pending promise passed to `extendableEvent.waitUntil`, if it hasn't resolved within a few minutes the browser may consider it an abuse of service worker and kill the process.

-This makes it difficult to download and cache large assets such as podcasts and movies.
+This makes it difficult to download and cache large assets such as podcasts and movies, and upload video and images.
 Even if the service worker isn't killed, having to keep the service worker and therefore the browser in memory during this potentially long operation is wasteful.

 # Goals

-* Enable background-caching of multiple resources
-* Enable background-uploading of multiple resources
+* Enable background-download/upload of multiple resources
 * Allow the OS to handle the fetch, so the browser doesn't need to continue running
 * Allow the OS to show UI to indicate the progress of the fetch, and perhaps allow the user to pause/abort
-* Allow the OS to deal with poor connectivity by pausing/resuming the download/upload
+* Allow the OS to deal with poor connectivity by pausing/resuming the download/upload (may be tricky with uploads, as ranged uploads aren't a thing)
 * Allow the app to react to success/failure of the fetch, perhaps by showing a notification

 # API sketch